 Areas of expertise

-Emma has BSc (Hons) in sports science, and also osteopathy.
+Professor Sparks has BSc (Hons) in sports science, and also osteopathy.
 An MSc and PhD in Systems Engineering for Defence and a Post Graduate Certificate in Teaching, Learning and Assessment for Higher Education.
-She is a member of INCOSE and IET and a Fellow of the Higher Education Academy.
+She is a member of INCOSE and IET and a Senior Fellow of the Higher Education Academy.

 Main area of interest is how to define human capability from an operational and enterprise standpoint.
 Other specific areas of interest include: